-The instructions, and spells, for all of the classes are in the spell books.
+The instructions and spells for all of the classes are in the spell books.
 You can download free printables for the cover of the spell book and the assignment pages.
-The cover pdf file also includes the accessories for the Defense Against the Dark Arts assignment.
+(Just click on those links to download the PDFs.)
+The cover of the spell book file also includes the accessories for the Defense Against the Dark Arts assignment.

 Defense Against the Dark Arts